Superalgos/Superalgos/docs/pages/suite/suite-system-requirements.md

 The system is not RAM-intensive.
 One dedicated gigabyte should be enough for intensive use, and two gigabytes may be required for extreme charting.
 Those are ball-park, non-scientific figures.

+## Graphics Processing Unit

+The system benefits from a powerful GPU, as all of the visual experience Superalgos enables derives from the implementation of an HTML5 canvas animation.
+The more powerful your GPU, the more data you will be able to visualize at the same time, and the more fluid the visual experience becomes.

 ## Console/Command Line

 Processes started from the system log their activity on the default console application, or the console used to fire up the app.
 Windows Command Prompt is particularly bad.
-It is recommended to install and use a decent application, such as <a href="https://cmder.net/" rel="nofollow" rel="noopener" target="_blank">Console Emulator Cmder<a/> This will save you time and hassle in the long run.
+It is recommended to install and use a decent application, such as <a href="https://cmder.net/" rel="nofollow" rel="noopener" target="_blank">Console Emulator Cmder<a/>.
+This will save you time and hassle in the long run.

 ## Deploying a Linux VPS to Trade Live